TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-gr-xc6s/README.txt

 * The GRETH core is enabled and runs without problems at 100 Mbit.
   Ethernet debug link is enabled and has IP 192.168.0.51.
+  1 Gbit operation is also possible (requires grlib com release), uncomment related timing constraints in the leon3mp.ucf first.

 * 8-bit flash prom can be read at address 0.
 It can be programmed with GRMON version 1.1.16 or later.